Yash-Singh1/epack/docs/setup.md

 When the user deploys their panels, all of the data is sent to the extension.
 The extension then takes this request’s data and places it into the `storage.sync`.
 Whenever a new instance of Chrome DevTools is created, the panels are rendered inside there.
+To see the full architecture, see the [`ARCHITECTURE.md`](/ARCHITECTURE.md) at the root of this repository.

 ## Contributing